atifih/Team-Profile-Generator/README.md

 All pull requests are allowed/encouraged.
 For developers looking to make profound changes to this project, kindly open an issue detailing any proposed changes to be made so that a discussion may ensue.

 ## Tests
-Unit tests are provided and located in the test folder within the repository.
+Unit tests are provided and are located in the test folder within the repository.
 The unit tests are invoked by:
 **npm run test**